y8421036/LA-Net/README.md

 First, train LA-Net using train.py, and the top 3 results will be saved in the logs/best_model directory.  <br />
 Then, use test.py to test and generate the features of the last layer of LA-Net.  <br />
  &emsp;  &emsp; Note: the test.py file includes the npy parameter.
 When npy=1, it means generating features for training LA-Net+.
-When npy=2, it means generating the segmentation results for LA-Net.
+When npy=2, it means generating the segmentation results for LA-Net.  <br />
 Next, train LA-Net+ using train+.py. <br />
 Finally, test LA-Net+ using test+.py. <br />